imazen/resizer/docs/faq.md

 : Sure, with the SqlReader plugin.

 Can I use this to resize images as users upload them?
 : Sure!
-I suggest keeping the original images around, and using the resizer normally (in case you later want larger images).
+I suggest keeping the original images around and using the resizer normally (in case you later want larger images).
 However, it's easy to [resize during upload](/docs/howto/upload-and-resize).